To prevent young people being left stranded and disillusioned on the dole, we need to move away from ‘one size fits all’ approaches.

 Regardless of ideology, however, the incentive for government must be to create programmes which provide intensive, long-term training to those most in need if we are ever going to tackle the root causes of youth unemployment.

 Simon Bunney is programme manager at the Creative SocietyLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.